-Crwth is a charitable organisation formed in 1999 to promote chamber music, particularly in South and West Wales.
+Formed in 1999 to promote chamber music, particularly in South and West Wales, Crwth is a charitable organisation.

-We aim to develop an audience for chamber music through performances and workshops by a wide variety of professional soloists and ensembles.
+Its aim is to develop an audience for chamber music through performances and workshops by a wide variety of professional soloists and ensembles.

 Crwth (pronounced “crooth”) takes its name from the bowed lyre that was common in Wales until the 19th century.

-Our concert programmes cover a wide range of periods and styles, from baroque to contemporary works, some specially commissioned.
-Contemporary composers have included Alun Hoddinott, Alan Bush, John Metcalf, Christopher Weeks, Mervyn Burtch, Lucio Bruno-Videla (Argentinian), Lynne Plowman, Rhian Samuel, Damian Rees, Michael Parkin, John Reeman and Adrian Williams.
+The concert programmes cover a wide range of periods and styles, from baroque to contemporary works, some specially commissioned.
+Contemporary composers whose works have been programmed have included Alun Hoddinott, Alan Bush, John Metcalf, Christopher Weeks, Mervyn Burtch, Lucio Bruno-Videla (Argentinian), Lynne Plowman, Rhian Samuel, Damian Rees, Michael Parkin, John Reeman and Adrian Williams.

 The inclusion of young performers and composers is a feature of many of our concerts.